- Many users have reported that their WiFi connection drops when they are downloading.

-WiFi connections are great, but sometimes issues can occur, and many users reported that WiFi connection drops when downloading.
-This can be a strange problem, and in today’s article we’re going to show you how to fix it.
+WiFi connections is great, but sometimes issues can occur, and many users reported that the connection drops when downloading.

 There are various problems with your WiFi connection that you can encounter, and speaking of WiFi, here are some common issues that users reported:

-- Internet connection drops when downloading large files Windows 10, keeps dropping and reconnecting – These are some common problems that can occur with WiFi networks, but you should be able to fix them using our solutions.
+- WiFi keeps dropping and reconnecting – These are some common problems that can occur with WiFi networks, but you should be able to fix them using our solutions.

-- Losing Internet connection during large downloads – Sometimes this problem can occur due to your router’s configuration.
+- Wifi keeps dropping during large downloads – Sometimes this problem can occur due to your router’s configuration.
 To fix the problem, simply disable certain features and the issue should be resolved.

 - WiFi disconnects frequently – This problem can appear if your drivers are out of date, so be sure to update them and check if that solves your issue.

 In today’s article, we’re going to show you how to fix these issues that can occur with WiFi.

 - Make sure your drivers are up to date